Learn more about the speaker lineup for TED2017.

 With a small team of Liberian civil war survivors, American health workers and $6,000 he'd received as a wedding gift, Panjabi co-founded Last Mile Health in 2007.
 Initially focused on care for HIV patients, Last Mile Health has grown into a robust organization that partners with the government of Liberia to recruit, train, equip and employ community health care workers who provide a wide range of services to their neighbors in Liberia's most remote regions.
 In 2016, Last Mile Health workers treated 50,000 patients, including nearly 22,000 cases of malaria, pneumonia and diarrhea in children.
 While the organization focuses on integrated primary care, its network can be leveraged in a crisis.
 In the fight against Ebola, Last Mile Health supported government response by training 1,300 health workers in southeastern Liberia.

 Panjabi is a physician in the Division of Global Health Equity at Harvard Medical School, Brigham and Women's Hospital and an advisor to the Clinton Global Initiative.
 He was ranked as one of "The World’s 50 Greatest Leaders" by Fortune in 2015 and named to TIME's list of the "100 Most Influential People in the World" in 2016.
-As the winner of the 2017 TED Prize, he has a bold wish to take his work even further.
+As the winner of the 2017 TED Prize, Raj is creating the Community Health Academy, a global platform to train, connect and empower community health workers.
+The academy will be prototyped in Liberia and a handful of key countries, and will go global from there.

 Recently, Paulson completed a TED-Ed Club and was one of 20 students selected to speak at TED-Ed Weekend 2016 at TED's headquarters in New York City.